namanjain2020/HCLTech-Hackathon/README.md

 This project builds a regression-based machine learning system to predict customer purchase value over the next 30 days, also known as short-term Customer Lifetime Value (CLV).

-Sprint-2 focuses on implementing the data pipeline, feature engineering, target construction, and baseline modeling defined in Sprint-1.

 ---

 ## 2. BUSINESS PROBLEM STATEMENT